aws-samples/crdb-cluster-eks-terraform/README.md

 cockroachdb-3                         1/1     Running   0          30s
 ```

--   4 cockroach dB pods will be running as the default value in the variable.tf is set to 4.
+-   3 cockroach dB pods will be running as the default value in the variable.tf is set to 3.
 This may vary based on the value set on variable.tf file.

 **Scale up/down:**

+-   use [EKS autoscaler](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md) or [Karpenter](https://karpenter.sh/docs/) for autoscaling nodes.
 -   Increase/decrease the number of nodes for managed node group in ./main/variable.tf and perform